Speak To Attorney Now

 I liked the way Mr. Mehlhop handled my case, he was very professional at all times.
 I feel like he did the best he could considering my wages.

-Under California law, most employers are required to carry workers’ compensation insurance, regardless of the size of their business.
-There are a few exceptions, such as self-employed individuals without employees or certain types of agricultural workers.
+Under California law, most employers must carry workers’ compensation insurance, regardless of the size of their business.
+This requirement ensures coverage for all employees, from full-time workers to part-time staff.
+Exceptions to this rule include self-employed individuals without employees and certain categories of agricultural workers.
+Employers who fail to carry workers’ compensation insurance face significant penalties and liability risks.

 Give us a call at (916) 930-9675 to speak with a Sacramento Workers Compensation Lawyer Today.